nabzali/WebScraper_App/README.md

 ## Instructions
 1. Clone this project.
 2. In the [directory for the front-end](https://github.com/nabzali/WebScraper_App/tree/main/WebScraper-FrontEnd), run `npm install` followed by `ng serve`.
 3. In the [directory for the back-end](https://github.com/nabzali/WebScraper_App/tree/main/WebScraper-BackEnd/WebScraper-BackEnd), run `dotnet run`.
+- The Angular app should spin up on `http://localhost:4200`, whilst the Web API should be hosted on `https://localhost:7033`
 - The connection string is stored in the [appsettings.json](https://github.com/nabzali/WebScraper_App/blob/main/WebScraper-BackEnd/WebScraper-BackEnd/appsettings.json) file in the back-end
 - And if needed, see the [SQL queries used to create the database schema](https://github.com/nabzali/WebScraper_App/blob/main/WebScraper-BackEnd/WebScraper-BackEnd/SQL%20Scripts/InsertData.sql)